Copyright 2012-2024 Susan Burneson. All rights reserved. Kindly talk with us before reproducing any website content.

 1936 • Evelyn and Frank Pease (right) and their children moved to a farm on today’s Burnet Lane.
 Except for a few months, their daughter Mickey has lived in this area ever since.

 1939 • The Brentwood neighborhood had been developed all the way up to Koenig Lane. • A. B. Beddow and Ray Yates held their first meeting of the Austin Development Corporation.
-They later developed Crestview.
-(See Frank Owen Richcreek).
+They later developed Crestview, from Justin to Anderson, on land formerly owned by Frank Owen Richcreek.

 1940 • Eddie Joseph opened Joseph’s Drive-in, later called North Austin Drive-in, the first in Austin and one of four that once were in our area.
 (More about local drive-ins here.)